September 7 – 23, 2022 Depart for home on September 24.

 In the bustling open-air square called Place Djemaa el Fna, snake charmers vie for space between barbeque stands, musicians, and water sellers.
 Declared a UNESCO World Heritage site in 2001, this central square of Marrakech is chaotic and thrilling at the same time.
-Shopping nearby is also good.

 After a few days, we leave Marrakech and drive over the Atlas Mountains to Ouarzazate.
-In this area we’ll see more textiles in the form of carpets, as we visit some women’s groups of rug makers.
+In this area we’ll see more textiles in the form of carpets, as we drive south to visit a women’s groups of traditional rug makers.
 Along the way, we’ll see the mystical ‘mud castle’ at Ait Ben’Haddou.
 A striking example of the architecture of southern Morocco, this spectacular ksar or fortified city makes an interesting stop.
 This group of earthen buildings surrounded by high walls is another UNESCO World Heritage site.
 The earthen castle effect and the decorative motifs sculpted into the reddish adobe walls make Ait Ben Haddou an aesthetic wonder.